Difficulty

 How to Grow Grass in the Shade

 Grasses need at least four hours of direct sunlight a day to thrive, but some grasses will perform well with an equal amount of filtered sunlight.
-Zoysia and Centipede are the warm-season favorites for shade tolerance.
+Zoysia and Centipede are warm-season favorites for shade tolerance.

 Cool-season varieties like Fine and Tall Fescues and Rye can handle dappled light.
 If you have shade, cover your bets and select a seed mix with more than one variety, so if one type doesn’t come up, another one will.